fbpx

 How to store Cosmic Crisps

-Store these apples in your refrigerator for the longest shelf life.
-This will maintain the freshness and flavor until you are ready to enjoy the apples.
 The frigid temperatures also help maintain the texture of the apple, which is part of the draw to this variety.
-When stored properly, these apples last longer than many other apples.
+When stored properly, these apples last longer than many other apples (especially its similar parent, Honeycrisp).

 Inside of cosmic crisp apple

-Baking and Cooking with Cosmic Crisp Apples
+Baking and cooking with Cosmic Crisp apples

-Can I plant my own Cosmic Crisp apple tree?
+Planting your own Cosmic Crisp apple tree

 Cosmic Crisp apple trees are not yet available to most home gardeners, although WSU has started making them available to home gardeners in Washington State.
 Hopefully, trees of this new cultivar become more widely available in the future!